alexcolls/calculator3000/README.md

 git subtree push --prefix app/dist origin gh-pages && gh-pages app/dist
 ```

-In this case, make sure to have installed gh-pages cli or install it:
+In this case, make sure to have installed gh-pages cli, otherwise, install it with the following cmd:

 ```
 npm i -g gh-pages